Space-yg/frontend-masters-front-end-development-bootcamp-feed-a-mole/README.md

-# Frontend Masters Front-End Development Bootcamp: Feed a Star Mole Game
+# Frontend Masters Front-End Development Bootcamp: Feed-a-Star-Mole Game Project

 This is a game project for the [Frontend Masters Front-End Development Bootcamp](https://frontendmasters.com/bootcamp/)!